Do Contemporary Causal Inference Models Capture Real-World Heterogeneity? Findings from a Large-Scale Benchmark: Conclusions

 \section{Conclusions}

-We introduce a new approach to evaluating CATE estimators using observational sampling, centered around the statistical parameter $Q$ to identify the estimator with the lowest MSE.
-The $\hat{Q}$ family of statistics are unbiased estimators of $Q$, computable from real-world RCT datasets without relying on simulated potential outcomes.
-Under the control variates framework, we show that common CATE estimation losses are special cases of $\hat{Q}$, and that this method generalizes to new and observational distributions.
+\CHECK{We introduce a new approach to evaluating CATE estimators using observational sampling, centered around the statistical parameter $Q$ to identify the estimator with the lowest MSE.
+The $\hat{Q}$ family of statistics are computable from real-world RCT datasets, allowing us, for the first time, to evaluate CATE estimator's ability to capture real-world heterogeneity without counterfactual ground truth.
+However, the most important contribution of this work is not just the method, but the empirical findings themselves.
+These findings reveal that contemporary CATE estimators often fail to outperform trivial baselines, raising fundamental concerns about the field’s reliance on limited benchmarks and simulation-driven validation.
+They highlight significant challenges in CATE estimation and underscore the need for a re-examination of evaluation practices. }

-However, the most important contribution of this work is the empirical findings themselves.
-Our large-scale evaluation of sixteen CATE models across 43,200 datasets built from real-world data reveals a striking pattern: 62\% of CATE estimates (71\% for orthogonality based models) perform worse than a trivial zero-effect predictor, and among cases with useful estimates, 80\% fail to outperform a constant-effect model.
-Furthermore, orthogonality-based models only outperform non-orthogonality models 30\% of the time.
-These findings highlight important limitations in current CATE estimation research and emphasize the need for continued innovation and development in this area.